- Taught by Kelly Haragan

-The Clinic is open to students who have completed their first two semesters.
-There is no prerequisite for the clinic.
+- The Clinic is open to students who have completed their first two semesters.

 Students in the Environmental Clinic work with underserved communities throughout Texas to advocate for solutions to today’s pressing environmental problems, including environmental injustice and climate change.
 Students in the Clinic learn to think creatively about how to use the law to protect and improve environmental quality and public health.